Petrol, diesel prices remain steady in Mumbai, Delhi, Kolkata, Chennai: Check fuel rates here

 State-run oil refiners such as Indian Oil, Bharat Petroleum, and Hindustan Petroleum revise the fuel rates on a daily basis, by taking into account the crude oil prices in the international markets, and the rupee-dollar exchange rates.

-Globally, West Texas Intermediate crude oil was up 6.6 per cent to USD 110.24 per barrel, while Brent crude traded 6.41 per cent higher at USD 111.7 per barrel in New York.
+Globally, West Texas Intermediate crude oil was up 4.01 per cent at USD 115.03 per barrel, while Brent crude traded 4.13 per cent higher at USD 117.59 per barrel in New York.